I’ll never forget it as long as I live. I can’t believe that I had started a church and was ready to give it up so soon.

 A few years ago with the advice of a mentor, I began to work something into my schedule that has absolutely changed my ministry and personal health as a pastor.
 It’s called a half-day of prayer and worship.

-I put on my calendar, about every 6 weeks, a half-day where my calendar is blocked off and I get out of my normal routine to escape for prayer and worship.
+I put on my calendar, about every 6 to 8 weeks, a half-day where my calendar is blocked off and I get out of my normal routine to escape for prayer and worship.

 It’s very simple really.
 I take a notebook, a pen, and maybe a book and escape to a place that is not in my normal routine of places.
 It may be a coffee shop in another town, a place by the lake or in my hammock in the mountains.
 And sometimes, on those cold or rainy days, it’s spent driving in my truck around town.